Saiful-Rakib/Foodies_responsive_landing_page/README.md

-This is a responsive web design assignment
+This is a responsive web design assignment.
 Here I am designing a landing page of 'Foodies' website